-I currently work exclusively either online or outside due to the current Covid-19 pandemic and have recently completed significant additional online training in order to support my practice.
+I currently work exclusively either online or outside due to the Covid-19 pandemic and have completed significant additional online training in order to support my practice.
 I have really enjoyed making the transition to online therapy and hope that you too will find welcoming and easy.

 I have lived in many different places both in the UK and worldwide which has added to my interest in people, their experiences and their reactions.
 I have had a varied career prior to working in counselling including working in commercial and entertainment environments in different geographical locations.
 Since qualifying in counselling in 2010 I have worked as a counsellor in many settings including a hospice; a charity working with people in vulnerable housing; GP surgeries; a university and with survivors of childhood sexual abuse.
 I have found that people often span many criteria and that sometimes one trigger leads to a need to focus on issues which have not been thought about for many years.